 Humboldt Redwoods State Park / Northern California

-If you're not fortunate enough to spot a Bigfoot or Native American spirit on your Halloween camping trip to Humboldt Redwoods State Park, chances are pretty good you will see one of the 6 ghost trees that "haunt" the forest.
-It is a proven fact that these ghost trees exist and have been photographed.
-They are actually rare albino white redwood trees, which average about 30 feet high.
-The albino redwoods do not have pigmentation so their needles are white – giving the appearance that they've been flocked with snow or frost.
+If you’re not fortunate enough to spot a Bigfoot or Native American spirit on your Halloween camping trip to Humboldt Redwoods State Park, chances are pretty good you will see one of the 6 ghost trees that “haunt” the forest.
+The ghost trees are actually rare albino white redwood trees, which average about 30 feet high.
+The albino redwoods lack pigmentation.
+Their needles are white and give the appearance that they’ve been flocked with snow or frost.
 The ghost trees are pretty easy to find if you know where to look.

 Regards, Park Ranger